sjjsy/sjjsy.github.io/_pages/now.md

       career plans.

       <br> &#9744; Figure out what firm, role and community would let me grow and
-      develop my skills, networks and know-how such that I am later best able to do the kind of service that I want to do.
+      develop my skills, networks and knowhow such that I am later best able to do the kind of service that I want to do.
     </td>
   </tr>